 That’s right folks!
 I manage to save RM350 per month and that’s a load of cash in fresh grad terms.
 The numbers don’t lie, and its even clearer with the table above as well.

-Now if we were to multiply RM350 by 12 months that would mean you would save RM4,200 a year, some numbers to consider if you are looking to buy a car or a house in the near future.
+Now if we were to multiply RM350 by 12 months that would mean you would save RM4,200 annually, some numbers to consider if you are looking at purchasing a car or a house in the near future.

 Of course, there are pros and cons in nearly everything, and it’s no secret that opting for a Rapid KL bus can be infuriating.
-In the past, Rapid KL buses have been subject to criticism for having ‘Malaysian timing’, poorly maintained, written off, simply because its a public transportation and the list goes on.
+In the past, Rapid KL buses have been subject to criticism for having ‘Malaysian timing’, poorly maintained and written-off, simply because its a public transportation and the list goes on.
 But if you possess the tolerance and patience of a monk, none of the cons should pose much of an issue.

 Don’t worry about waiting times, as once you familiarise yourself with the bus timings you would able to plan your travels more efficiently, and besides, it’s definitely a more relaxing ride when you don’t have to switch lines.

 So I urge all – especially fresh grads, give it a try and be adventurous.
 You’ve got nothing to lose and even more to gain from this.
 Rapid KL buses cover a wide range of areas in the Klang Valley, so a little research will go a long way.
 You might even find one passing by your neighbourhood.